 Failure to verify the identities and eligibility of people (clients or workforce) can lead to fines, convictions, or withdrawal of accreditation.

 Lapsed contracts, commitment of costs or delivery of materials or services without the room of recovering the loss of profit in terms of turnover.

 Loss of Reputation and Brand Image

 Beyond the financial and administrative risks, fraud can also tarnish a company’s image and impact the morale of its employees.

 What Documents are Commonly Forged?

 A forged document is either a real document that contains altered information or it can be a non-existent, or fabricated document.
-Types of documents that get commonly forged are ID cards, driving licences, and passports.
+Types of documents that get commonly forged are ID cards, driving licenses, and passports.

 How do Cybercriminals Fake These Documents?

 Criminals fake documents if they come across loopholes in a country’s laws where they won’t be penalised for their acts.
-Low document security levels also give them room to fulfil their unethical aims.
+Low document security levels also give them room to fulfill their unethical aims.
 Moreover, the lack of privacy awareness among citizens also contributes to the skyrocketing rate of identity theft across the globe.

 Why Do Businesses Need to Verify Documents?